straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ```

 ## Feature scaling
-Not used for a lot of models.
+Not used for a lot of regression models.
 Not used on multiple regression.
+Coeffecients can compensate for high values of features.
+But can be used on other models where there is an implicit relationship between the features X and the dependent variable Y.
 Feature scaling applied after split. your test split is supposed to represent new data that you don't have until training is done.
 Needed to normalize or standardize your data so one variable doesn't over power another due to a difference in units.
 Feature scaling always applied to columns (not row data across columns)
 * Normalize values from 0-1 (Xnorm=(X-Xmin)/Xrange)  # Works for normal distribution